 Mermaids are known as the protectors of the sea and have a responsibility as ocean ambassadors to help the environment.
 There are many ways we can do this at home, but as we travel to our favorite beaches on vacation, it is even more important to respect our surroundings.

-Here are six ways you can help protect our oceans while on your next vacation.
+Here are six ways you can help protect the ocean while on your next vacation.

 1. Look For The Bins

 Most public areas have trash bins to throw away your garbage.
 It’s hard to remember all the wrappers and receipts you accumulate while having so much fun, but it’s important they end up in the right place.
 With the high number of coastal animals, there is a good chance loose trash could end up in their stomachs or get washed out to sea.